12 Best Waterfalls in Maui That Are Absolutely Stunning

 12. NAHIKU POND AND NAHIKU LANDING

 This is a not-so-popular destination as it isn’t on the main road of the Hana Highway.
-It’s found at the end of Nahiku Road.
+It’s located at the end of Nahiku Road.

 The road is lush and filled with greenery.